OriolGraCar/IndeLLM/Data/README.md

 * Brandes_mut: Brandes score for mut sequence
 * IndeLLM_wt: IndeLLM score for wt sequence
 * IndeLLM_mut: IndeLLM score for mut sequence
-* label: Binary lable of classification, 1 is Pathogenic and 0 is Benign
+* label: Binary label of classification, 1 is Pathogenic and 0 is Benign
-* indel_length: lenght of inserted (positive values) or deleted (negative values) amino acids
+* indel_length: length of inserted (positive values) or deleted (negative values) amino acids
 * indel_type: Insertion or deletion
-* subset: Same as Indels.csv (notes if indel are collected from Cannon et al, Fan et al, or Brandes et al. papers)
+* subset: Same as Indels.csv (notes if indel are collected from Cannon et al., Fan et al, or Brandes et al. papers)
-* wt_seq: wildtype sequence (cut if native sequence is longer than 1022 amino acid)
+* wt_seq: wildtype sequence (cut if the native sequence is longer than 1022 amino acid)
-* mut_seq: mutated sequence (cut if native sequence is longer than 1022 amino acid)
+* mut_seq: mutated sequence (cut if the native sequence is longer than 1022 amino acid)

-### train.csv: Training dataset contains 5960 indels (Indetical columns as in Indels.csv)
+### train.csv: The training dataset contains 5960 indels (Identical columns as in Indels.csv)
-### val.csv: Validation dataset contains 819 indels (Indetical columns as in Indels.csv)
+### val.csv: The validation dataset contains 819 indels (Identical columns as in Indels.csv)
-### test.csv: Test dataset contains 721 indels (Indetical columns as in Indels.csv)
+### test.csv: The test dataset contains 721 indels (Identical columns as in Indels.csv)